andychu666/generate-domains-blocklist-conf/README.md

 1. RethinkDNS Configure Page (https://rethinkdns.com/configure)
 2. ShadowWhisperer's BlockLists (https://github.com/ShadowWhisperer/BlockLists)
 3. The Firebog's Curated Lists (https://firebog.net/)
+4. Geoffrey Frogeye's First-party Trackers (https://hostfiles.frogeye.fr/)

-**Note**: This project is not affiliated with or endorsed by RethinkDNS, ShadowWhisperer, or The Firebog.
+**Note**: This project is not affiliated with or endorsed by RethinkDNS, ShadowWhisperer, The Firebog, or Geoffrey Frogeye.
 It simply converts their publicly available blocklist configurations into DNSCrypt-Proxy compatible format.

 ## Categories